 In 2009, the Water Resource Management Department began a stormwater outfall reconnaissance inventory (ORI) program.
-The purpose of this ORI program is to walk each watershed (six total), conduct an inspection of each stormwater outfall and prepare detailed documentation of each stormwater outfall in that basin.
+The purpose of this ORI program is to walk each watershed (six total), conduct an inspection of each stormwater outfall and detailed prepare documentation of each stormwater outfall in that basin.
 City staff are able to document any current illicit discharges and provide more detailed location information concerning existing outfalls.
-The City's ORI program is being patterned on recommendations outlined in the Illicit Discharge Detection and Elimination: A Guidance Manual for Program Development and Technical Assessments (Center for Watershed Protection and Dr. Robert Pitt, October 2004).
+The City's ORI program is being patterned recommendations outlined in the Illicit Discharge Detection and Elimination: Guidance Manual for Program

+Development and Technical Assessments (Center for Watershed Protection and Dr. Robert Pitt, October 2004).
 The City's goal is to inspect each watershed on a 5 - 6 year rotation.
-In calendar year 2011, staff surveyed approximately sixty (60) miles of stream and documented three hundred forty-one (341) stormwater outfalls.
-In addition, staff documented approximately one hundred fifty (150) concerns or potential concerns and inspected approximately sixty-five (65) sanitary sewer aerial creek crossings in 2011 as part of the ORI program.
-To date, the Department has inspected approximately one hundred fifty (150) miles of stream and documented approximately five hundred (500) stormwater outfalls in the Saugahatchee and Parkerson Mill Creek Watersheds.
-Staff have also inspected approximately one hundred (100) sanitary sewer aerial creek crossings and identified approximately two hundred seventy (270) concerns or potential concerns during the ORI program.
+In calendar year 2012, staff surveyed approximately seventy-five (75) miles of stream and documented three hundred eighty-two (382) stormwater outfalls.
+In addition, staff documented approximately two hundred one (201) concerns or potential concerns and inspected approximately fifty (50) sanitary sewer aerial creek crossings in 2012 as part of the ORI program.
+To date, the Department has inspected approximately two hundred twenty-five (225) miles of stream and documented approximately nine hundred twenty (920) stormwater outfalls in the Saugahatchee, Parkerson Mill and Moore's Mill Creek Watersheds.
+Staff have also inspected approximately one hundred fifty (150) sanitary sewer aerial creek crossings and identified approximately six hundred (600) concerns or potential concerns during the ORI program.